-In this case the DfE may ask to see these records.
+In this case the Department for Education may ask to see these records.

-As of November 2014, your child and family social workers should be assessed against the requirements of the Knowledge and Skills for child and family social work.2014
+As of November 2014, your child and family social workers should be assessed against the requirements of the knowledge and skills for child and family social work.

-The DfE doesn't have a preferred method for gathering ASYE evidence for child and family social workers.
+The Department for Education does not have a preferred method for gathering ASYE evidence for child and family social workers.